How To Turn Down an Interview (With Tips and Templates)

 Dear [Company Contact],

-However, my colleague, [First and Last Name], would be a great fit for this position and would be a valuable addition to the [Company Name] team.
+My colleague, [First and Last Name], may be a great fit for this position and can be a valuable addition to the [Company Name] team.
 You can reach them at [phone number] or via email at [email address].

-Good luck, and I hope that we will have another chance to work together at some point in the future.
+Good luck, and I hope that we may have another chance to work together at some point in the future.

 [First and Last Name]